ResilientApp/ResDrive/readme.md

 ResilientDB blockchain and IPFS cluster.
 2. Data storage: Metadata are stored in ResilientDB blockchain i.e. file structure, file hash etc. Files are stored in IPFS cluster.
-3. Security: All the data stored in ResilientDB blockchain are encrypted by RSA.
-Files are broken into chunks and encrypted by Fernet stored in IPFS cluster
+3. Security: All the data stored in ResilientDB and in IPFS are encrypted by Fernet

 ## How to run